piramonpan/nwhacks2025/README.md

 [place to download models](https://huggingface.co/mradermacher/starchat2-15b-v0.1-i1-GGUF)  (i1-IQ3_S or below recommended for no GPU)

-## Step-to-use
+## Step-to-use (dev)

 1. Run `backend\app.py`
 2. Open nwhacks2025\vscode-extension in new folder (root)<p>
+3. Run the extension by pressing `f5`
-3. Open a folder you want the extension to help with
+4. Open a folder you want the extension to help with
-4. When file run into error, message chatbot "debug"
+5. When file run into error, message chatbot "debug"

 ![alt text](image.png)